Click Here for Our Recommended Antivirus for Your Device

 People who suffer from dyslexia can also have difficulty understanding what they read.
 Dyslexia is a specific learning disability that primarily affects one’s reading ability.

-It also hinders the ability to spell words, and often (but not always) hampers the ability to write words.
+It also hinders the ability to spell words and (but not always) hampers the ability to write words.

 Dysgraphia has nothing to do with difficulty pronouncing words or comprehending language.
 Rather, dysgraphia directly impacts the ability to write letters and other symbols on paper.